 - Uninstall any optional apps installed with it.

-- Check browser extensions and default search settings.
+- Check browser extensions, notification permissions, startup entries, and default search settings.

 - Restart and run a full Defender scan.